CEO of Australia's Westpac exits over money laundering scandal

 The changes leave King with the task of running an investigation into how the bank facilitated offshore payments that violated anti-money laundering protocols for more than half a decade, as alleged by AUSTRAC.

-The scandal is likely to be front and centre at Westpac’s annual general meeting, scheduled for Dec.
+The scandal is likely to be front and center at Westpac’s annual general meeting, scheduled for Dec.
 12., although Hartzer’s exit might dampen some of the fireworks.

-Westpac’s shares rose 1.8% by Tuesday afternoon, having slumped 8% over the previous four trading days since the regulator announced its lawsuit, wiping A$7.5 billion off the bank’s market capitalisation.
+Westpac’s shares rose 1.8% by Tuesday afternoon, having slumped 8% over the previous four trading days since the regulator announced its lawsuit, wiping A$7.5 billion off the bank’s market capitalization.

 “They’d been talking to institutional shareholders this week so it was the only feasible outcome to defuse the situation,” Bell Potter banking analyst TS Lim said.
 “They have been seen to be doing something.”